joeShuff/discord-gamepicker/README.md

 docker run -d \
   --name wheel-of-games-bot \
   -e DISCORD_TOKEN="your-bot-token" \
+  -v /path/to/your/config/folder:/app/config \
   denizenn:wheel-of-games-bot:latest
 ```

 Replace "your-bot-token" with your actual Discord bot token.
 This will run the bot as a detached container named wheel-of-games-bot with the specified bot token passed as an environment variable.

+Replace "path/to/your/config/folder" with the location you'd like the bot to store its database.

 ## Local Setup & Installation ⚙️